≥90% of participants will identify and react to patients with symptoms of EV-D68.

 There is no specific treatment and no vaccine, so EV-D68 has to run its course.
 There are no antiviral medications currently available for people who become infected with EV-D68.
 The antiviral drugs pleconaril, pocapavir, and vapendavir have significant activity against a wide range of enteroviruses and rhinoviruses.
 The CDC has tested these drugs for activity against currently circulating strains of EV-D68, and none of them has activity against EV-D68 at clinically relevant concentrations.
-A 2015 study suggested the antiviral drug pleconaril may be useful for the treatment of EV-D68.
+A 2015 study suggested the antiviral drug pleconaril may be useful for the treatment of EV-D68.5

-Clinical care is directed against symptoms (symptomatic treatment): bronchodilators, oxygen therapy up to and including mechanical ventilation, antibiotics for coinfections where appropriate, pain control if necessary, fever control if necessary.
+Clinical care is directed against symptoms (symptomatic treatment): bronchodilators, oxygen therapy up to and including mechanical ventilation, antibiotics for coinfections where appropriate, pain control if necessary, fever control if needed.
 Most people recover completely.
 However, some need to be hospitalized, and some have died as a result of the virus.

 Criteria established by the CDC: Must be an EPA-registered disinfectant with claims against: